Cerebellum-Network/TokenLockup/README.md

 * `npm install` to setup node libraries
 * `npm test` runs all tests and outputs code coverage
 * `npm run gas-cost` runs all tests and outputs gas cost for functions (needs a Coinmarket cap private key)
+* `npm run lint-fix` runs the linter and fixes the `standardjs` lint offenses or `npm run lint` to lint without fixing.

 # Token Smart Contract